309thEDDGE/tip/README.md

 > .. but ['ucrt'] not in reqs/run, (i.e. it is overlinking) (likely) or a missing dependency (less likely)

-the cause is likely due to a specific configuration issue in the `meta.yaml` `requirements.build/host/run` sections. `tip-feedstock` pipelines pull a library configuration yaml from another Conda repo which de-conflicts the aforementioned error message.
-This other file is located at `/pinning-feedstock/recipe/conda_build_config.yaml`.
+the cause is likely due to a specific configuration issue in the `meta.yaml` `requirements.build/host/run` sections. `tip-feedstock` pipelines pull a configuration yaml from another Conda repo which de-conflicts the aforementioned error message.
+This other file is located at `github.com/conda-forge/conda-forge-pinning-feedstock/recipe/conda_build_config.yaml`.
 If this is the only error, try disabling error on overlinking by using the `--no-error-overlinking` instead of `--error-overlinking`.
 If the build then succeeds, try pushing to `tip-feedstock` to see if the pipelines succeed.
 The pipelines are the source of truth for a successful build.
 Also note that the recipe has several checks that are executed after the package is built and installed in a new environment, defined in `test.commands.`

 #### Linux-specific Notes
 pass